ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 ### Formal definition of a MDP

-An MDP can be defined a tuple
+An MDP can be defined as a tuple

 $$ (\mathcal{S}, \mathcal{A}, \mathcal{R}, P, R, d_0, \gamma) $$